The Community Trailblazer

 Dunkin Donuts Community Hero Award (2015)

-Dr. Culbreth enjoys spending time with her family including her dogs, playing the piano, chess, reading, research, writing, sewing, the tranquility of the Appalachian Mountains, botanical gardens, white water rafting, tennis, carving wood art, crafts, antiques and artifacts, genealogy research, collecting African masks and Maasai figurines and sculptures, plants, gardening, interior decorating, and home renovation projects.
+Dr. Culbreth enjoys spending time with her family including her dogs, playing the piano, chess, smooth jazz, reading, research, writing, sewing, the tranquility of the Appalachian Mountains, botanical gardens, white water rafting, tennis, carving wood art, crafts, antiques and artifacts, genealogy research, collecting snow globes from around the world, African masks, Maasai figurines and sculptures, plants, gardening, interior decorating and home renovation projects.